 Tier 3 — Autonomous Gates

-Audit trail enabled: every agent read and write is logged with timestamp, agent identity, and decision context
+Audit trail enabled: every read and write logged with timestamp, agent identity, decision context — replay fidelity

-Retrofitting Legacy Systems Without Re-Platforming
+Retrofitting Legacy Systems You Cannot Rewrite

-The approach that works consistently is a semantic wrapper layer — a lightweight service between the agent and the legacy system that enforces the schema contract and freshness SLA on every read.
+The approach that works is a semantic wrapper layer — a lightweight service between the agent and the legacy system that enforces the schema contract and freshness SLA on every read.
 The legacy database is unchanged.
-The wrapper handles the governance contract the agent expects.
+The wrapper handles the contract the agent expects.

-No audit trail of what records the agent read or when
+Zero audit trail of what records the agent read or when

 legacy_wrapper.pyimport time